verloop/nsync/README.md

-# Namespace Sync
+# NSync

-Sync selected secrets from current namespace to selected namespaces.
+Sync selected secrets and configmaps across namespaces.

+# How it works
+NSync keeps an eye on all secrets and configmaps in the current namespace that have the annotaion `nsync.verloop.io/managed="true"`

+Whenever it encounters a namespace with the annotation `nsync.verloop.io/managed="true"`, it starts syncing the secrets and configmaps to the namespace.

 # Installing